 MSGN497.
 SPECIAL STUDIES IN LEADERSHIP AND SMALL GROUP DYNAMICS I (I) The course is specifically geared to the unique leadership challenges faced by individuals involved in CSM student government and other campus leadership positions.
 Instruction emphasis is on forces and dynamics which shape and define leader/manager's job in the campus environment.
 Prerequisite: Currently appointed or elected leader of a recognized student organization or consent of the department head.
 1 hour lecture and 5 hours lab; 3 semester hours.
 MSGN498.
 SPECIAL TOPICS IN MILITARY SCIENCE (I, II) Pilot course or special topics course.
 Topics chosen from special interests of instructor(s) and student(s).
 Usually the course is offered only once.
-Prerequisite: Instructor consent.
-Variable credit; 1 to 6 credit hours.
+Prerequisite: Instructor con-